 Check-Ins Progress and Analysis Adjustments to Plan December 6 Teachers use Dare to Care lessons and PBIS lessons to teach students positive expectations.
-No adjustments needed at this time.
-Student, Staff, Parent PBIS surveys for feedback about suggestions for improvement.
-2 Teacher teams presented at 2 School Council Meetings - grade 1 and grade 5.
-Elder visits have been booked in the new year for classrooms.
+Schedule and embed during the school day Student, Staff, Parent PBIS surveys for feedback about suggestions for improvement.
+IPP review meetings with teachers and parents 1-2 times per 2 Teacher teams presented at 2 School Council Meetings - grade 1 and grade 5. year.
+Elder visits have been booked in the new year for classroom learning.
 Students are supported in their learning with multi- tiered strategies, plans, and collaborative teams.
 Completed IPP review meetings with learning support team, teacher, and parents, and provided feedback to teachers about their IPPs.
-April 4 • •
+April 4 Continued lessons using Dare to Care website modules.
+Bolster our systems and tracking for our menu Hosted a Dare to Care Parent Learning Night in Februaryto promote learning with parents about bullying awareness and understanding conflict. and model for services, strategies, and supports.
+Encouraged teachers to complete PBIS Classroom Matrix, and provided learning time for teachers to bolster their PBIS systems, routines, practices.
+Update school information about learning supports and Prepared for Tier 1 and 2 PBIS Inventories services for parent and Provided and scheduled time for IPP meetings for learning support, teachers, parents during the school day staff handbooks.
+Dedicated learning support teams have been created to streamline and improve access to supports